JoelSmith123/ideabox-mod2-refactor/TaskList.md

 40. finish styling search bar for desktop (flexbox and sticky)

-41. finish styling card section and cards (use flexbox for cards and section)
+41. (JESSICA)--------------------finish styling card section and cards for desktop (use flexbox for cards and section)

+42. finish styling page for mobile (media query and adjust appropriate values of existing styling)

 Start stretch goals later.....